Romaindujardin/romAIn/README.md

 - Output Delivery (Mode-Dependent):
   - If T2T: The cleaned text answer is displayed directly on the Streamlit interface.
   - If T2S or S2S:
-    - The cleaned text answer is also sent to a Text-to-Speech (TTS) model (like Facebook MMS-TTS).
+    - The cleaned text answer is also sent to a Text-to-Speech (TTS) model (Facebook MMS-TTS).
-    - The appropriate language model is selected (e.g., mms-tts-fra for French, mms-tts-eng for English) based on the user's initial language choice.
+    - The appropriate language model is selected (mms-tts-fra for French, mms-tts-eng for English) based on the user's initial language choice.
     - The TTS model generates an audio waveform of the answer being spoken.
     - This audio output is then presented to the user for playback via the Streamlit interface (often alongside the displayed text answer).